 The Power of New Knowledge

-At UConn, we house foundational disciplines across the humanities, natural, physical, and social sciences under one roof in CLAS, which leads to novel, collaborative paths of inquiry.
+CLAS houses foundational disciplines across the humanities, natural, physical, and social sciences at UConn, leading to novel, collaborative paths of inquiry.
 The result is boundary-breaking new knowledge that impacts Connecticut and the world, and provides research opportunities accessible to students at all levels.

 Does literature influence modern human rights?
 Can 3D printing lower health care costs?
 Will climate change upend global economies?
 Did colonialism shape our DNA?